medvedevden1s/.net/code-quality/ninja-code.md

 {
     return DateTime.Now.Millisecond % 2 == 0 ? true :
            DateTime.Now.Millisecond % 5 == 0 ? false :
-           null; // the Zen state
+           null; // the Davy Jones' state
 }
 ```

 True.
 False.
 Undefined.\
-A trinity for enlightened developers.
+A trinity for seafaring developers.

 ***

 ### Epilogue: Dropping the Anchor

-All the tricks you’ve learned along the ninja path — short names, abstract variables, hidden side-effects, silent exceptions — they are just the beginning.\
+All the tricks you've learned along the pirate path — short names, abstract variables, hidden side-effects, silent exceptions — they are just the beginning.\

 At first, they feel like jokes.
 Then they become habits.
 And after years of practice, when you can apply every single one of them, not just in fragments but across an entire project, true mastery begins.

 Only then can you finally say:

-> **I have dropped the anchor.**
+> **I have dropped the anchor ⚓**

 When every line confuses, when no one dares refactor, when silence fills the codebase—

 then the anchor is dropped.
-Your code becomes eternal — your fortress, your temple, your legacy.
+Your code becomes eternal — your fortress, your galleon, your legacy.

-Because Ninja Code is not about solving business problems.
-It’s about **becoming the business problem**.
+Because Pirate Code is not about solving business problems.
+It's about **becoming the business problem**.

-That is your true mark as a ninja.
-And only when all practices unite in one project, when your shadow covers the entire codebase, you can declare the journey complete.
+That is your true mark as a pirate.
+And only when all practices unite in one project, when your black flag flies over the entire codebase 🏴‍☠️, you can declare the voyage complete.

-You are the ninja.\
+You are the pirate.\
 You are the anchor.